gnu-octave/statistics/README.md

 **Content:**

 1. About
+2. Documentation
-2. Install statistics
+3. Install statistics
-3. Provide feedback
+4. Provide feedback
-4. Contribute
+5. Contribute

 ## 1. About